Healed of anorexia

 I started to identify beautiful spiritual qualities of God that constitute who I am.

 I started to identify beautiful spiritual qualities of God that constitute who I am.
 Some of these are boundless joy, compassion, trust, and intelligence.
-I also realized that these spiritual qualities are eternally consistent—unlike changing standards of physical beauty.
+I also realized that these qualities are eternally consistent—unlike changing standards of physical beauty.
 And although an expression of joy may be noticed through a smile, spiritual qualities themselves can’t be measured by looking in a mirror.

 Through my prayers and study, I started to feel satisfied and grateful to see myself as God’s reflection.
 I also loved attending my local Christian Science Sunday School again.